-If you identify a problem, the sooner you engage in constructive feedback the faster you can facilitate a change in behavior.
-If the behavior does not improve, a clear, fair and time-boxed progressive discipline process is called for.
+If you identify a problem, the sooner you engage in constructive feedback, the faster you can facilitate a change in behavior.
+If the behavior does not improve, a transparent, fair and time-boxed progressive discipline process is called for.
 Postponing discussions or avoiding the discipline process prolong the problem and add to your sleepless nights.
-Confront performance problems as soon as they appear in the workplace and you will rest easier.
+Confront performance problems as soon as they appear in the workplace, and you will rest easier.

 Terminating an Employee

-There really is no sleep aid for this one.
+There is no sleep aid for this one.
 No matter what you’ve done (see number one), it’s always going to be gut-wrenching.
 No manager should ever get too comfortable with this responsibility.
 In addition to the tips in number one, make sure you have clear policies and training for severe conduct violations.
-For layoffs, make sure you use a fair and consistent process, get training on how to conduct the discussion in a respectful way, and provide a fair severance and outplacement package.
+For layoffs, make sure you use a fair and consistent process, get training on how to conduct the discussion respectfully, and provide a decent severance and outplacement package.

 Making the Right Hiring Decision

 Choosing between your final candidates can be agonizing.
 If you choose wrong, you’re going to end up dealing with a few of the other problems on this list.
 The cure?
-Use a good selection process — do not “wing it” (most managers actually do).
+Use a suitable selection process — do not “wing it”.
 Get trained in selection interviewing; consider using validated selection assessments; get multiple inputs, offer realistic job previews or shadowing, and work with a good HR pro or recruiter.